-The area of Network Centric Systems has grown due to advances in information technology and increases in connectivity due to the convergence of computing and communications.
-Network Centric Systems are frequently "systems of systems" with complex interfaces and interactions.
-The Network Centric Systems graduate certificate program is a joint effort between Computer Engineering and Systems Engineering to provide practicing engineers with the necessary skills to develop and design the operation of network centric systems.
+The area of Cyber Physical Systems has grown due to advances in information technology and increases in connectivity due to the convergence of computing and communications.
+These cyber physical systems are frequently "systems of systems" with complex interfaces and interactions.
+The Cyber Physical Systems graduate certificate program (formerly called Network Centric Systems) is a joint effort between Computer Engineering and Systems Engineering to provide practicing engineers with the necessary skills to develop and design the operation of network centric systems.
 Courses in the certificate progam can count toward a master's degree in either Systems Engineering or Computer Engineering at Missouri S&T and address the intersection between network engineering, systems engineering, and architecting.

 Students are admitted to the certificate program on a non-degree graduate status; however, if you complete the four core courses with a grade of B or better in each of the courses taken, you can enroll in the master's program, if you apply.
 The certificate credits you've taken will count toward your master’s degree.
 If you do not have all of the prerequisite courses necessary to take the course in the certificate program, you can take “bridge” courses at either the graduate or undergraduate level to prepare for the formal certificate courses.